MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 1. Click **Hide label**.

-1. Select **Table components** on the left-hand side of the form designer.
+1. Select **Table columns** on the left-hand side of the form designer.

 1. Drag the **Goal** column to the Details section.